alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_169_eng.md

 This building's stairs are outside stairs, and previously when I went up by stairs, the floor entrance was locked and I couldn't enter, waiting 1.5 hours for staff to arrive, so since then it's basically elevator.

 *Mawaru Penguindrum's* staff room isn't that spacious.
 Desks are arranged everywhere with shoulder-width narrow passages like a maze (laugh).
-During the recent big earthquake, color boxes stacked on animation desks fell simultaneously!
-During continued aftershocks, everyone couldn't restack color boxes in original locations for a while, making narrow passages even narrower with color boxes.
+During the recent big earthquake, colour boxes stacked on animation desks fell simultaneously!
+During continued aftershocks, everyone couldn't restack colour boxes in original locations for a while, making narrow passages even narrower with colour boxes.

 My seat is the northwest corner of the staff room.
-I work with color direction staff in an area half-covered by black light-blocking material.
-Since I use my monitor as the reference monitor, various checks like art boards, backgrounds, character color checks are usually done at my seat.
+I work with colour direction staff in an area half-covered by black light-blocking material.
+Since I use my monitor as the reference monitor, various checks like art boards, backgrounds, character colour checks are usually done at my seat.
 When there's lots to check, it's tough and I often can't do my own work.
 Well, either way, I need to attend those checks, so time consumption is unavoidable (laugh).

 Furthermore, I attend many meetings.
-Regarding each episode's meetings: starting with "direction meetings" held immediately after storyboard completion, "art board meetings" for art board orders, "art meetings" following that episode's overall art flow, "color direction meetings" between assigned color direction staff and myself based on color direction charts I write, and "photography meetings" with photography staff about screen processing.
+Regarding each episode's meetings: starting with "direction meetings" held immediately after storyboard completion, "art board meetings" for art board orders, "art meetings" following that episode's overall art flow, "colour direction meetings" between assigned colour direction staff and myself based on colour direction charts I write, and "photography meetings" with photography staff about screen processing.
 These happen once weekly without fail.

 And furthermore, all-rushes & retake assignments happen weekly without fail.
 To complete and deliver one episode weekly, you must clear things one by one weekly.
 If this starts stalling for any reason, the ripple effects are quite large and returning to track becomes difficult.

-With so much to do plus handling individual episode color direction beyond color design duties, my own work inevitably becomes late-night work.
+With so much to do plus handling individual episode colour direction beyond colour design duties, my own work inevitably becomes late-night work.
 Since meetings and various checks often happen late at night, it becomes late-night work tendency anyway, making dawn returns routine.

 Originally a morning person, once entering TV work rhythm, I can't maintain morning routines.
 Forcing it eliminates sleep time.
 So recently I've completely given up - first train home → morning sleep.
 Well, when I can go home at night, I properly go home.
 Then get up again and commute to Mitaka via Chuo Line (laugh).

 This is roughly my recent daily routine and current status.
 Such days will continue until year-end.
 Gradually settling as life rhythm.
 Around 4:30 AM when Mitaka Station's first up-train departs, it was completely bright with risen sun around summer solstice, but recently it's still dimly dark before sunrise.
 Definitely the latter half of this year.
 Just one more month until autumn equinox.

-Making *Mawaru Penguindrum* like this - everyone please treat us favorably (laugh).
+Making *Mawaru Penguindrum* like this - everyone please treat us favourably (laugh).

 *(11.08.16)*